ela-fadhli/TSYP/README.md

 Cyber Shield is developed and maintained by [Your Name/Company].
 We would like to acknowledge the following tools and libraries used in this project:

-- **Wazuh** - For providing the core monitoring and alerting capabilities.
+- **Wazuh** - For providing core monitoring and alerting capabilities.
 - **VirusTotal** - For file and URL threat detection.
 - **Elasticsearch & Kibana** - For log analysis and visualization.
 - Contributors: @username1, @username2